galion-studio/galion-initiative-web/CLOUDFLARE_DEPLOYMENT.md

 - **Build command**: `npm run build`
 - **Build output directory**: `.next`
 - **Root directory**: `/` (leave as default)
-- **Deploy command**: If the field is **required**, use: `npx wrangler pages deploy .next --project-name=galion-initiative-web`
+- **Deploy command**: **Try leaving it empty first** - Cloudflare Pages with Git integration deploys automatically
 - **Node.js version**: `20` (set in environment variables)

-**⚠️ IMPORTANT**:
+**⚠️ CRITICAL - DEPLOYMENT ISSUE**:
-- If the "Deploy command" field is **optional**, leave it empty - Cloudflare Pages will deploy automatically
+- **For Git-integrated Cloudflare Pages**: The deploy command should be **EMPTY** - Cloudflare Pages automatically deploys after the build
-- If the "Deploy command" field is **required**, use the command above
+- If the field is **required** and won't accept empty, try using: `echo "Deployment handled by Cloudflare Pages"`
-- Replace `galion-initiative-web` with your actual Cloudflare Pages project name if different
+- **DO NOT** use `wrangler pages deploy` in Git-integrated deployments - it causes authentication errors
-- The `wrangler pages deploy` command is specifically for Cloudflare Pages (not Workers)
+- Cloudflare Pages with Git integration handles deployment automatically - no manual deploy command needed

 ### Environment Variables:
 Add the following environment variables in the **Environment variables** section: